aaronicsubstances/bridge-arithmetic/README.md

 ## What is Early Algebra?

 Early algebra refers to arithmetic and the subset of algebra topics taught in primary and secondary schools.
+Strictly speaking, it excludes
+- arithmetic of small whole numbers by manual counting.
-It excludes the topics of simplification of algebraic expressions and other susbsequent topics in algebra.
-For pre-teens or students in primary school, the curriculum activities of arithmetic of small whole numbers by means other than applying procedures (e.g. by manual counting) are excluded as well.
+- the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.

 These are the early algebra topics for pre-teens:

 - Arithmetic, especially of large whole numbes and of non-whole numbers.
 - Powers and Roots
 - Evaluation of algebraic expressions
-- Equation solving by guess and check
+- Equation solving by means other than simplification of algebraic expressions, e.g. guess and check

 For teens and adults, this proposal permits the introduction of less optimal but more intuitive arithmetic procedures to the students.
 It also permits the presentation of the early algebra topics in a different arrangement from that for pre-teens, in order to better suit the challenges and opportunities presented by teens and adults.